wiedymi/belarusian-tts-dataset/data/README.md

 # Data Directory

-This directory contains the GrammarDB source files and generated database.
+This directory contains the GrammarDB database and split XML files.

 ## Files

-- `grammardb.xml` - Source XML file (included in repo)
-- `grammardb.sqlite` - Generated SQLite database (~650MB, not in repo)
+- `grammardb.sqlite` - SQLite database with 240,000+ Belarusian words (~650MB)
-- `grammardb/*.xml` - Generated XML files by part of speech (not in repo)
+- `grammardb/*.xml` - XML files split by part of speech

 ## Building the Database